-Following discussion of pertinent information and observations concerning each student's progress, letters will be mailed indicating one of the following actions:
+Following discussion of pertinent information and observations concerning each student's progress, students will be notified via email indicating one of the following actions:

-- Progress is determined to be developmentally appropriate and faculty have no current concerns. - Minor concerns have been noted and the student is requested to meet with his or her advisor and/or the full faculty to discuss these concerns. - Major concerns have been noted and the student is requested to meet with his or her advisor and/or the full faculty to discuss these concerns and to develop a remediation plan acceptable to the faculty with a set probationary time limit. - When concerns have been noted, the faculty will review student's progress. - When a major concern has been noted and a remediation plan goes into effect, if the remediation plan is not achieved within the probationary time limit, the student will not be approved to enroll in additional coursework.
+- Progress is determined to be developmentally appropriate and faculty have no current concerns. - Minor concerns have been noted and the student is requested to meet with their advisor and/or the full faculty to discuss these concerns. - Major concerns have been noted and the student is requested to meet with their advisor and/or the full faculty to discuss these concerns and to develop a remediation plan acceptable to the faculty with a set probationary time limit. - When concerns have been noted, the faculty will review student's progress. - When a major concern has been noted and a remediation plan goes into effect, if the remediation plan is not achieved within the probationary time limit, the student will not be approved to enroll in additional coursework.